Perfect Weekend in St. Augustine Itinerary

 It’s quite small, so it won’t take much time at all to see every square inch of it.
 It’s also…how do I put this delicately?…so cheesy and hokey and cringe-y.

-And full of creepy mannequins.
-They stare at you from everywhere.
-They might give you nightmares.
-Don’t miss the child mannequin stashed UNDER THE STAIRS as “punishment.”
+When we were there it was full of creepy mannequins.
+They stared at us from everywhere.
+There was even a child mannequin stashed UNDER THE STAIRS as “punishment.”

 More things to do in St. Augustine